Planning cultures: Planning cultures in transition: institutional transformation

 According to Sanyal, (p.xxi) "planning cultures are cultures of planning practice.
 They are the collective ethos and dominant attitudes of professional planners toward the appropriate roles of the state, market forces, and civil society in urban, regional, and national development."
 As Reimer notes, this ethos refers to the "basic ideas, traditions, and values of planning professionals."

 Reimer further suggests that planning cultures are "complex and multi-dimensional institutional matrices comprising formal and informal institutional spheres that need to adapt to ever-changing external and internal circumstances."
 In this context, planning cultures operate in an institutional setting and any evolution of a planning culture must contend with a "persisting institutional stability".
 Reimer evaluates planning cultures as "an analytical concept (and not as a normative paradigm in theory and practice)."
 Planning is embedded and operates in specific cultural contexts, subject to changing planning cultures.
 This change can be seen as it plays out in institutional spheres, a form of social transformation.
-Institutional change can be theorized as a process comprising six stages: equilibrium, shock event, deinstitutionalization, preinstitutionalization, theorization, diffusion, and reinstitutionalization.
+Institutional change can be theorized as a process comprising seven stages: equilibrium, shock event, deinstitutionalization, preinstitutionalization, theorization, diffusion, and reinstitutionalization.

 Transitions in planning cultures can also be seen in the style and focus of education programs for new planners.
 Traditionally, planning was closely aligned with architecture and engineering; this is evidenced in planning programs in continental Europe, which emphasize urban design and land use planning.
 In North America, the United Kingdom, and select European countries, the breadth of planning subject matter in education has expanded and directs more attention to environmental sustainability and social justice, while also focusing on built form and land regulation.
 Planning programs are evolving to train planners to be more creative, innovative, and collaborative.
 Such skills are essential to meet the increasing challenges faced by planning, for which traditional methods will not suffice.
 In unprecedented, uncertain, and unstable times, adaptation of planning cultures is seen as key to their efficacy.

 The foundation of Anglo-American planning values has long been guided by a yearning to implement utopian ideals.
 This starts with planning institutions where academics and practitioners practice, where institutional reform is a constant focus.
 By reforming institutions, planners believe they can improve core issues in the practice and process of planning.